Crochet Earrings: 15 Design Ideas + a Free 20-Minute Pattern

 What Are the Best Tips for Professional-Looking Crochet Earrings?

-When working through these free crochet earring patterns, always make both earrings from the same starting point to ensure they are identical.
+Whichever design you pick, make both earrings from the same starting point so they come out identical.
 Count your stitches carefully and use a stitch marker.

 Second, invest in a fabric stiffener for any earrings that need to hold a shape.
 Simply dip the finished piece, shape it on a blocking mat, and let it dry overnight.